What do I wish I had known when I started surfing?

 It's wide, thick and long, so it's very stable.

-It's easy to paddle.
+It's easy to paddle with it.

 You can ride it on very small waves, unlike a shortboard.